 Depot Bookstore & Cafe

 This Palo Alto bakery/cafe takes breads and pastries to the next level by offering a full breakfast, brunch, lunch, dinner and kids menu.
 The cafe seating is spacious, with lots of wood furnishings to give it that “rustic” look.
-The kids menu is perfect–with everything from grilled cheese to omlettes, your kiddo will be hard-pressed to find something he or she won’t like.
-A great hangout for rainy days (or any day, really) Mayfield Bakery is a tad on the expensive side, but well worth shelling out for the atmosphere.
+With everything from grilled cheese to omelets on the kids menu, your kiddo will be hard-pressed to find something he or she won’t like.
+A great hangout for rainy days (or any day, really) Mayfield Bakery is a tad on the pricey side, but well worth shelling out for the atmosphere.

 855 El Camino Real

 It’s easy to see why Blvd Coffee is a favorite amongst South Bay locals.
 Blvd Coffee prides themselves on their welcoming and friendly atmosphere, and embrace the known Cheers lyric, “”Sometimes you wanna go, where everybody knows your name, and they’re always glad you came…” Your kiddos will devour one of their yummy pastries or cookies while you enjoy a latte alongside their signature Paganini panini.
 Blvd Coffee truly is a home away from home.